Joseph Boinnet

-Joseph Boinett is a former Inspector General of the National Police Service of the Republic of Kenya.
+Joseph Boinett is a former Inspector General of the National Police Service of the Republic of Kenya and the current National Security Advisor of Kenya.
 Prior to his appointment, he served in the Kenyan National Intelligence Service.
 He is a holder of an International Studies and Diplomacy degree from the Washington International University, an unaccredited institution in the British Virgin Islands.
 He replaced David Kimaiyo.